The PR BlogMedia & PsychologyMedia RelationsP.T. Barnum: “There’s No Such Thing as Bad Publicity”

 As PR professionals, we’ve all heard the expression many times before.
 But where does it come from?
 Those infamous words were allegedly uttered by P.T.
 Barnum, a legendary showman and circus director.

-Although it’s difficult to verify that it was P.T.
-Barnum who should be credited, it’s interesting to learn a bit more about the controversial legend — and better understand why the saying persists to this day.
+Although verifying that P.T.
+Barnum should be credited is difficult, it’s interesting to learn more about the controversial legend and better understand why the saying persists today.

 There’s No Such Thing as Bad Publicity”